AlboAlby00/personal-site/_pages/projects.md

 The robot uses an RGB-D camera to estimate the current state of the game board.
 This information is processed by a machine learning algorithm inspired by AlphaZero to plan the next move.

-Our project competed in a robotics challenge, where we showcased the system's capabilities and achieved first place.
+For our project we competed in a challenge, where we showcased the system's capabilities and achieved first place.

 ### Drone Controller using Reinforcement Learning
 I collaborated with a team of four to develop a robust software stack for an autonomous drone using ROS2.
 My primary focus was on the control system that was implemented using Reinforcement Learning, specifically using Proximal Policy Optimization (PPO) algorithm.